This post was originally published on 10/31/19 and has been updated for accuracy and relevance on 1/7/2021.

-Adding Special Effects
+2. Adding Special Effects

-Mixing the Soundtrack
+3. Mixing the Soundtrack

-The music soundtrack of a video is one of its most underrated aspects and can make or break a project depending on how it’s done.
-In fact, here at TalkingTree, we consider the audio to make up more than half of a production!
+The music soundtrack of a video, though often overlooked as a minor detail, can truly take your production from bland to boss.
 Background music needs to blend in well with the visual portion of the project – it needs to match the tone of the video, match the pace of the edits, and help get your core message across to your target audience.

-Recording the Voiceover
+4. Recording the Voiceover

 A voiceover isn’t necessary for all productions, but it can help you clarify your core message and drive home important points.
 Your production team will work with you to choose a voiceover artist that will best deliver your messages to your target audience.
 When recording the voiceover, the production company will often record several takes – this allows for flexibility in matching the voiceover to the video edit and helps make the production feel like a cohesive whole.